ManticoreGamesInc/platform-documentation/src/tutorials/text_entry_validation.md

 #### Add Custom Properties

-The `CensoredWordsClient` script needs a reference to the Pet Name text entry box and the world list data table.
+The `CensoredWordsClient` script needs a reference to the Pet Name text entry box and the word list data table.

 1. Add the **Pet Name** object in the **Hierarchy** as a custom property.
 2. Add the **Word List** data table from **Project Content** as a custom property.